SamuelYvon/rs-spotify-status/README.md

 # rs-spotify-status

-> Configurable and easy to use Spotify status for i3bar
+> Configurable and easy to use Spotify Status Block command for i3bar

 ## Why?